BlueBrain/EModelRunner/README.rst

 Python
 ------

-Modern Linux systems will have Python 2.7 or 3 installed.
-Make sure that your python version is 3.7 or higher.
+Modern Linux systems will have Python installed.
+Make sure that your python version is 3.8 or higher.

 Make sure you're using a recent version of pip.
 It's best to run ::